Skip to content

 • Overweight

-Please note that every Talent sways between good, bad and ugly characteristics.
-It’s unlikely that a person will react ONLY positive or ONLY negative traits.
-The balance between these two depends a lot on the overall emotional stability of the person.
+Please note that every Talent sways between good, bad, and ugly characteristics.
+It’s unlikely that a person will react ONLY with positive or ONLY with negative traits.
+The balance between these two depends heavily on a person’s overall emotional stability.

 RECENT BLOG POSTS